Department of Military Instruction Job Opportunities

 Who DMI Hires:

 DMI primarily hires all incoming officers through the Advanced Civil Schooling (ACS) program.
 We will likely have a few direct hire positions each year and will therefore continue to look for highly qualified personnel directly from the force.
-We will require an advanced degree for potential candidates in this category in addition to a strong record of military performance.
+A strong record of military performance is a must for personnel applying as a Direct Hire.
 DMI will continue to hire NCOs directly from the force as well.
 There is no advance degree program established at this time for incoming NCOs.

 DMI values diversity and looks to hire from a variety of backgrounds and branches as most positions are Branch Immaterial (01A) and Combat Arms Immaterial (02A).